Strong quake hits near Acapulco, buildings sway in capital

 Strong quake hits near Acapulco, buildings sway in capitalNew

-A powerful earthquake has struck in southern Mexico near the Pacific resort city of Acapulco, causing buildings to rock and sway in Mexico City nearly 200 miles away.
-The U.S. Geological Survey says Tuesday night’s quake had a preliminary magnitude of 7.0 and was centered 17 kilometers (about 10 miles) northeast of Acapulco.
-The resort’s mayor says there are no early reports of serious damage or asualties, but there are some gas leaks and fallen walls.
-In Mexico City, the ground shook for nearly a minute in some parts of the capital, but was less evident in other parts.
-Some people evacuated their buildings briefly, but most quickly went back inside on a rain night.
-Mexico City authorities say electricity was knocked out in some neighborhoods.
+MEXICO CITY (AP) — A powerful earthquake has struck in southern Mexico near the Pacific resort city of Acapulco, causing buildings to rock and sway in Mexico City nearly 200 miles away.
+No serious damage or injuries has been reported.
+The U.S. Geological Survey says Tuesday night’s 7.0 quake was centered 10 miles northeast of Acapulco.
+The mayor says there are no serious problems, though gas leaks and fallen walls were reported.
+The ground shook for nearly a minute in some parts of Mexico City.
+Some people evacuated their buildings briefly, but most quickly went back inside on a rainy night.
+Guerrero’s governor said no sea level variations were detected, and scientists later said the potential for a tsunami had passed.